 What will my roof inspection report include?

-In general, your roof inspection report will include information about the age of your roof, the condition of your shingles, shingle manufacturer notes, and information about the size and pitch of your roof.
-From there, your roofing contractor will give you more details about any signs of water damage on your roof, recommendations for clogged gutters, damaged flashing, and nail pops.
+A typical roof inspection report details any signs of water damage on your roof, recommendations for clogged gutters, damaged flashing, and nail pops.
 A great roofing contractor will also provide photos of anything they include in your roof report.

 We’ve outlined some of the other most common items inspected and included in roof inspection reports below:

 The roof inspector will look at your shingles and notate any loose, broken, bent, or damaged shingles.
-This is where they will see the most obvious signs of any storm damage on your roof.
+These are the most apparent signs of any storm damage or deterioration of your roof.

-Water damage can come from many different things such as clogged gutters, damaged flashing, or shingle damage that is allowing water to penetrate into the underlayment of your roofing system.
-A trusted roofing professional will evaluate the roof’s sheathing from inside the attic.
+Water damage can come from many different things, such as clogged gutters, damaged flashing, or shingle damage that allows water to penetrate the underlayment of your roofing system.
+A trusted roofing professional will evaluate the roof’s sheathing inside the attic.

-Gutters are designed to direct water away off of your roof and away from your home’s foundation and crawl space.
+Gutters serve to direct water away off your roof and away from your home’s foundation and crawl space.
 The roof inspector will look at your gutters while they’re on the roof to see if they are clogged, contain an excessive amount of debris, or look for any excessive shingle granules collecting in your gutters (a sign of shingle deterioration).

 Some roofing contractors will include an estimate to install gutter guards if your home is under a lot of trees or if you have a reoccurring issue of clogged gutters at your home.

 Roof inspectors will check for mold, mildew, or algae growth throughout your roofing system.
-This type of issue is usually a sign of poor drainage or a roof leak.
+This issue is usually a sign of poor drainage or a roof leak.

 Flashing is the pieces of metal installed under shingles and on the joints of your roof to create a leak-resistant barrier.
-It’s a crucial element of your roof and should be included on your roof inspection report.
-Roof inspectors will make sure that the flashing was properly installed, the sealant is in good condition, and that no storms have damaged the flashing.
+It’s a crucial element of your roof and should be included in your roof inspection report.
+Roof inspectors will ensure that the flashing was installed correctly, the sealant is in good condition, and that no storms have damaged the flashing.

-Some companies, like Signature Exteriors, specialize in insurance claims and will help you through the claim-filing process and work with your insurance company to ensure that every item is addressed and that your home is restored fully to a pre-loss condition, should you decide to go that route.
+Some companies, like Signature Exteriors, specialize in insurance claims and help you through the claim-filing process.
+We will also work with your insurance company to ensure that every item is addressed and that your home is restored fully to a pre-loss condition, should you decide to go that route.